How to Ensure Maintenance Issues Don’t Stunt Your Company’s Growth

 Whether you’re buying a home or renting an apartment, you typically get to experience the blissful moment when the seller or landlord hands over the keys.
 But that’s where the similarity between the two experiences should end.

 One fundamental difference between owning and renting is the responsibility of maintaining the unit.
 When someone buys a home, they buy everything it comes with.
 Maybe that’s an inground swimming pool in the backyard, or maybe it’s a faulty water heater and an HVAC system on its last legs.
 Regardless, homebuyers understand that whether the work is routine maintenance or a complete overhaul, once they sign their name along the dotted line, it becomes their responsibility.

 With renters, it’s the complete opposite.
 If the renting experience begins to feel more like a homeowner experience without the benefit of building equity, residents are probably going to leave your unit and company behind.
-In fact, 31% of residents who chose not to renew their lease cited maintenance as the primary reason, second only to rent price.
+In fact, 31% of residents who chose not to renew their lease cited maintenance issues as the primary reason, second only to rent price.
 When you’re trying to grow your business, losing residents, revenue, and staff time on the menial, laborious task of flipping the unit — cleaning, fixing, advertising, showing, etc. — is a great recipe for failure.

 The more resident churn, the more investor burn

 If you’re looking to expand your property management business, you’re also probably looking to acquire more units.
 But without readily accessible capital, growth is going to be a challenge.
 Luckily, there are plenty of investors out there looking to make a buck.
 But while some investors are only worried about the bottom line, any seasoned investor in the property management business will likely want to see the resident turnover rate and vacancy rate.